THE OVERTURFS -- NEVER A DULL MOMENT

 During my senior year of high school I worked at WMIX through the Office Occupations program at high school.
 I got the job not only because of my qualifications but because of my honesty.
 The one who did the hiring called the school and asked for the names of a couple of the best students in the secretarial training program and my name and the name of a pretty, middle-class classmate came up.
 It so happened that the lady doing the hiring had a daughter in our secretarial classes.
 She told her mother that I got my grades honestly but the other girl got hers by cheating.
 So, I got the job.
 I had to take dictation over the phone from John R. Mitchell, the owner of the radio station and the one who founded the Mitchell Museum.
 The museum was in the planning stages in those days and I would have to write to some of the artists.
 He would even go visit them and stay in their homes a day or two.
 By the end of my year at WMIX, I was writing commercials.
 One of the salesmen threw a fit when I left because he thought I was doing such a good job and was bringing in business.
 I loved writing commercials and it came easy for me.

 I became engaged while working at WMIX and one day I went and picked up the bridesmaid’s dress, which I had purchased out of my own money, and I put it in the closet at work.
 Someone saw the box and moved it up against the trash can and then the trash people came and picked it up with the rest of the trash, thinking they were supposed to.
 The dress was so lightweight that the box felt empty.
 At the end of the day I went to get the dress and it was gone.
 I thought someone was playing a prank and it took a long time to convince me it was no joke.
-Then we figured out that the trash men had taken the dress and I had to go to Southtown to the owner’s house to find the dress.
-We were prepared to go to the dump and scout around, but they always burned what they took, so we didn’t have much hope.
-Mr. Kendricks, the owner of the trash business, lived in a little, run-down white house in those days and he answered the door of his house.
-I told him my story and he told me that the strangest thing had happened.
-He said the truck went to the dump and it was closed, so the truck returned.
-There was my box in the back of it.
+Then we figured out that the trash men had taken the dress.
+We went to the dump and scouted around, but they always burned what they took, and there were little fires everywhere so we didn’t have much hope.
+My fiance and I had to go to Southtown to the owner’s house to find the dress.
+Mr. Kendricks, the owner of the trash business, lived in a little, run-down white house in those days and his wife answered the door of their house.
+I told her my story and she said he had taken a load to be compacted.
+He unexpectedly drove up about then.
+He told us that the strangest thing had happened.
+He said he took the truck to the dump and it was closed.
+There was my big, white box in the back of it.
 I thanked God and thanked Him.
 I knew it was a God thing.

 19th Street